tbmatuka/gowebhookexec/README.md

 ## Running tasks on a docker hosts from a container

 Sometimes you need to trigger commands on your docker/VM host from inside the container.
 You could even have a container provide its own config or config template (for example if you have a HTTP proxy running on the host in front of your containers).

+## Getting health status of services

+You can have a shell script gets renders health status or versions of services you are interested in.
+Instead of running a cron job and pushing the results of the script, you can either see them in your browser or grab them with a tool that aggregates them.